 We all have those little parts of ourselves that we like to hide.
 It may be a middle name, the high school Prom photo, or that you failed the fifth grade.

 Margarita didn’t like me probably because is diminutive, and I wanted to be related with something strong, to have bigger hands to hold stronger, to be more “real”.
 Now I don’t care about diminutives, now I don’t wish that anymore.
 I see that is not the size of the hands, but its determination.

 Why do we need to be taken so seriously?

 Perhaps, deep down we want to be anchored to the ground, become mountains, and we are afraid of the lightness of being made of air and blood.

 Getting drunk in a bar in London with A (that man with woman’s name) I said: A, I don’t understand why people tell me I should “take it more serious”, while actually I am not able to believe entirely anything that is said in this world; sometimes I feel like a character playing different roles, changing outfits as life needs”.
 That night we laughed so much, as we always did in the office too. – Do you think that’s why women do not take me so seriously?
 I laughed with him until dawn.
-Deep down, A is like me, he doesn’t care if he seems to have soft hands and yet her hands are big and strong.
+Deep down, A is like me, he doesn’t care if he seems to have soft hands and yet his hands are big and strong.
 After that time, he went to India to work in an NGO.
-I took a sailboat and learned another game, one about waves and wind.
+I took a sailboat and learned another game, one about wind and waves.

 – I seem to be so small, so soft, so full of blood,